NLCaceres/Android-Infection-Prevention/README.md

 - Settings to personalize app, individually and as a team

 ### Recent Updates
-- Jetpack Composable within the Sort & Filter's RecyclerView ViewHolders
+- Jetpack Composables for each ViewHolder in the HealthPracticeAdapter, FilterAdapter and SelectedFilterAdapter
 - Consolidate Hilt Modules into main AppModule, leaving improved RepositoryModule for UI Testing to easily stub in data
 - Updated RecyclerView Diff'ing for all Adapters
 - Sort/Filter Options + Search Bar working with Report List